 One approach to aeromedical certification embraces a concept that 'more stringent' medical standards result in 'more effective' medical standards.
 At the 2002 Aerospace Medical Association annual scientific meeting, Hudson reported that 1200 of the professional pilots who sought advice from the U.S. Air Line Pilots Association medical consulting service had been diagnosed with depression and recommended to take antidepressant medication (7).
-On being advised of the Federal Aviation Administration's policy of not permitting antidepressant use in operating pilots, 710 of the 1200 indicated they would not take the recommended treatment and would continue to fly; 180 indicated they would take the recommended medication and continue to fly while withholding information concerning the medication.
+On being advised of the Federal Aviation Administration's policy of not permitting antidepressant use in operating pilots, 710 of the 1200 indicated they would not take the recommended treatment and would continue to fly; 180 indicated they would take the recommended medication and continue to fly while withholding information concerning the medication from their aviation medical examiner; and 300 indicated they would stop flying while taking the medication.
 If this pilot group acted on their intentions, approximately 75% of pilots diagnosed with depression would have continued to fly, unknown to the regulator.